Section » Feature Story

 If You’re Not Failing You’re Not Succeeding!

 Failure is the main ingredient in the recipe for success; its 10 parts education, 20 parts effort and 70 parts failure.
 So why do we hang our heads, lower our eyelids, and cover our mouths, drenched in shame and disgrace, when admitting our failures?
-It all starts with the competitive arena which has
+It all starts with the competitive arena which has actually made it more difficult for leaders and individuals

 The best chess players in the world will tell you that they are not just merely interested in the board game; they will tell you that they are strategists whom enjoy an intellectual cat and mouse where they are not anticipating their own next move, but rather their worthy opponents.
 They not only plan